Monotonicity Under Local Operations: Linear Entropic Formulas: Concluding Remarks

-Such an expression can be monotonic under processing of $1$ if and only if it is identically-zero.
-Therefore, classical monotonic formulas must be balanced.

-To see the significance of this, observe that an entropic formula is monotonic only if strong subadditivity implies its non-negativity, as each party may choose to erase its own subsystem.
+One consequence of this characterization is the following observation.
+An entropic formula is monotonic only if strong subadditivity implies its non-negativity, as each party may choose to erase its own subsystem.
 That is, any linear entropic inequality which is independent of the non-negativity of conditional mutual information, i.e., a non-Shannon type inequality, cannot correspond to a monotonic formula.
 As an illustration, consider an instance of the first discovered non-Shannon type inequality proven to hold classically by Zhang and Yeung in 1997 \cite{Non_Shannon},

-The formula on the right-hand side, while evidently balanced, is not monotonic under local processing by any party.
-The same can be said about any and all inequalities which are independent of strong subadditvity.
-Put shortly, it seems it is this independence of strong subadditivity that makes the task of finding operational meaning in these non-Shannon type inequalities challenging.
+The formula on the left-hand side, while evidently balanced, is not monotonic under local processing by any party.
+The same can be said about any and all inequalities which are independent of strong subadditivity.
+It seems it is this independence of strong subadditivity that makes it a challenge to find operational meaning in these non-Shannon inequalities.